aka: Event Flags

 - In one level of Medal of Honor: Frontline, you have to blow up several trucks.
 The last truck doesn't appear until you get the deployment roster.
 Destroying it collapses a girder, creating a ramp over the otherwise insurmountable wall to the next level.

 - Left 4 Dead uses event flags mainly in finales.
 Until you trigger the button/radio/whatever to start the finale, you are stuck where you are until you start the event.
 Left 4 Dead 2 have two finales that are triggered by riding an elevator down to the lower floor but sometimes, due to a glitch or lag online, the finale event fails to start, thus the flag is never triggered.
-However, thanks to The Dev Team Thinks of Everything, there's an object that can be "activated" to trigger the finale flag as a failsafe should the first flag fail in triggering.
+However, there's an object that can be "activated" to trigger the finale flag as a failsafe should the first flag fail in triggering.

 - One spot in Super Paper Mario can only be passed via deliberate stupidity.
 If you try to delay doing what will trigger the bad event, the character you are conversing with will eventually bring up event flags.